ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

      immediately (i.e. not pending) when the base value goes away
    - A derived value may be described by a different descriptor than the base value.
-IT usually represents some property of the base value (that other values may dependon) or an extra action to be taken when additional dependencies are met.
+IT usually represents some property of the base value (that other values may depend on) or an extra action to be taken when additional dependencies are met.

 ### Diagram